tatey/LIFXHTTPKit/README.markdown

 ## Detailed Usage

 `Client` and `LightTarget` are the core classes of LIFXHTTPKit.
-Clients are configured with an access token and light targets represent addressable lights.
+Clients are configured with an access token and light targets represent one or many addressable lights.

 ``` swift
 let client = Client(accessToken: "c87c73a896b554367fac61f71dd3656af8d93a525a4e87df5952c6078a89d192")